ietf-wg-cellar/ebml-specification/specification.markdown

 especially recommended when EBML is used for long-term storage or transmission.
-If a Parent Element contains more than one copy of an Identically Recurring Element which includes a CRC-32 Element as a Child Element then the first instance of the Identically Recurring Element with a valid CRC-32 value should be used for interpretation.
-If a Parent Element contains more than one copy of an Identically Recurring Element which does not contain a CRC-32 Element or if CRC-32 Elements are present but none are valid then the first instance of the Identically Recurring Element should be used for interpretation.
+If a Parent Element contains more than one copy of an Identically Recurring Element which includes a CRC-32 Element as a Child Element, then the first instance of the Identically Recurring Element with a valid CRC-32 value should be used for interpretation.
+If a Parent Element contains more than one copy of an Identically Recurring Element which does not contain a CRC-32 Element, or if CRC-32 Elements are present but none are valid, then the first instance of the Identically Recurring Element should be used for interpretation.